Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

-What is OCD?
+What Is OCD?

 OCD Treatment Admissions and Intake

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
-We can also check your insurance coverage levels.
+Our confidential assessment with a licensed clinician allows us to recommend the appropriate level of care for your teen struggling with OCD.
+We can also check your insurance coverage.

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-Obsessions or patterns of unwanted thoughts lead to specific actions and those actions are part of the diagnosis for different types of obsessive compulsive disorder.
+Obsessions or patterns of unwanted thoughts lead to specific actions, and those actions are part of the diagnosis for different types of obsessive-compulsive disorder.
 The following are examples of different types of OCD, but this is not a full list.

 Academic OCD

 Academic OCD is sometimes characterized as perfectionism.
 In most cases, perfectionism is a dysfunction in which the individual has demanding standards on themselves and relentlessly pursues those standards despite their actions causing problems.
-Academic OCD is also called dysfunctional academic perfectionism and data suggest the incidence is rising.
+Academic OCD is also called dysfunctional academic perfectionism, and data suggest the incidence is rising.

 Social OCD

 Social OCD is characterized by a fear of social rejection accompanied by actions taken to avoid preventing that rejection or reducing anxiety.
 There is a key distinction between social anxiety disorder and social OCD.
-People with social OCD cannot logically change their thought patterns, while those with social anxiety can logically use strategies to restructure their thought processes.
+People with social OCD cannot logically change their thought patterns, while those with social anxiety can use logical strategies to restructure their thought processes.

 Existential OCD